deeputech/deeputech.github.io/_posts/2019-11-14-functional-programming-in-rust.md

 }
 ```

 But since Rust variables are immutable by default, unless specified a function cannot mutate any variables passed to it and cannot capture any variable in its context.
-So if we try to affect external state like below the compiler will complain "can't capture dynamic environment in a fn item"
+So if we try to affect external state like below the compiler will complain "can't capture the dynamic environment in an fn item"

 ```rust
 use std::collections::HashMap;